Inference After Ranking with Applications to Economic Mobility: Simulation Study

 \section{Simulation Study}

-In this section, we conduct an extended simulation study comparing the projection and two-step approaches to inference on multiple winners across a broad range of simulation designs.
-We demonstrate that the two-step approach to inference on multiple winners outperforms the projection approach almost uniformly.
-This outperformance is most pronounced in instances where the set of asymptotic winners is a proper subset of the set of all possible selections.
-We observe improvements in absolute coverage probability of between three and 91\%.
-We also observe improvements in mean confidence set volume of up to 34\%.
+In this section, we conduct an extended simulation study comparing our two-step approach to inference after ranking with existing methods.
+We demonstrate that the two-step approach to inference after ranking outperforms the projection approach almost uniformly across a broad range of simulation designs.
+This outperformance is most pronounced in instances where the set of asymptotic selections is a proper subset of the set of all possible selections.
+In the simulation results presented in this section, we demonstrate that our methods perform favorably relative to standard approaches to inference such as projection, as well as relative to the state of the art of \cite{ZrnicFithian2024} and \cite{ZrnicFithian2024WP}.